-Treats cancer, including bladder, colon, rectum, skin, kidney, lung, liver, stomach, cervix, and head and neck cancer.
+Treats cancer, including bladder, colon, esophagus, rectum, skin, kidney, lung, liver, stomach, cervix, uterus, and head and neck cancer.
 Also treats solid tumors, primary mediastinal B-cell lymphoma, Merkel cell carcinoma, and classical Hodgkin lymphoma.

 KeytrudaThere may be other brand names for this medicine.

 This medicine is not right for everyone.
 You should not receive it if you had an allergic reaction to pembrolizumab, or if you are pregnant or breastfeeding.

 How to Use This Medicine: